IGNOU Projects

 The same person should not function as both academic counsellor and agency supervisor.

-Evaluation Scheme (Marks and Passing Standard)
+Evaluation Scheme (Marks and Passing Standard) in MPCE-35

 The IGNOU MPCE 35 internship report is typically assessed through both internal evaluation and viva.